 New Hampshire didn’t fare quite as well, however, in terms of teen employment.
 According to the report, 35 percent of New Hampshire teens ages 16 to 19 were employed in 2011.
 Thirteen other states had rates that were the same or higher than New Hampshire’s, with Nebraska having the highest rate.

 New Hampshire’s ranking could improve in the future now that a long-stalled project to build a Jobs Corps Center in Manchester has begun moving forward.
 The federal government last month began soliciting bids for the construction of the facility, which will be a residential education and job-training complex serving low-income youth ages 16 to 24.
 New Hampshire is one of only two states that lack such a center.
-The project was stalled by contract language that would have required the facility to be built by union labor.

 New Hampshire’s overall unemployment rate has been well below the national average for years.
 In October, it was 5.7 percent, compared with 7.9 percent for the nation.
 Nine other states had lower rates than New Hampshire that month.